APS News | News

 “I am thrilled that we will be able to meet face-to-face in March,” says APS President Frances Hellman.
 “But the virtual component will be an important part of APS meetings going forward to ensure that we make our meetings as inclusive as possible.”

-Detailed information about the health and safety requirements is available on the March Meeting website.
+Detailed information about the health and safety requirements is available.